akustika/dkim/content/project/perception-production-link.md

 date = "2016-04-27"

 # Project title.
-title = "Individual differences in the link between perception and production and the mechanisms of phonetic imitation"
+title = "The link between perception and production and the mechanisms of phonetic imitation"

 # Project summary to display on homepage.
 summary = "This project investigates how speech perception and production are related at an individual level using phonetic imitation."